jsoconno/github-pages-template/MARKDOWN.md

 beta blue
 codeblock python r scala
 ```
-In a ditamap, include this code in the topicref: `audience="attribute1 attribute2 attribute3"`.
+In a ditamap, include this code in the tagref: `audience="attribute1 attribute2 attribute3"`.
 See any ditamap for an example.

-Within a topic, you have to tag each element separately.
+Within a tag, you have to tag each element separately.
 Use this syntax on a line by itself right after the text you want to tag:
 `{: .attribute1 attribute2}`
 For bullets, put after the list to tag them all, or put in front of a single bullet to tag only that line.